michaelglenister/MT-PyMOL/README.md

 pyMODE-TASK requires Tkinter and Pmw.1.3.
 Tkinter comes prepackaged with most standard python.
 Pmw could be installed by following the instruction from:

 http://pmw.sourceforge.net/doc/starting.html

+## Usage

+For more detailed documentation on installation and usage of the tool suite please see our [ReadTheDocs](http://pymode-task.readthedocs.io/en/latest/index.html) site